cryptool-org/cryptool1/readme-source.txt

   ENGLISH hlp_de" from the CrypTool root directory ("trunk/CrypTool").
 There are more languages supported, and you can get detailed output information if the "$debug" switch is set.
 For more information, take a look at the documented source file "CheckHelp.pl"

-- The POLISH CrypTool online help has been changed during the release of CrypTool 1.4.30. //TODO